shionhonda/hippocampus-garden/content/blog/pagerank/index.md

 ## Experiments
 Finally, I conduct some experiments to validate that the above implementation works correctly from a theoretical point of view.

-The experiments use the Baragraf-Albert network as a proxy for the [webgraph](https://en.wikipedia.org/wiki/Webgraph).
+The experiments use the [Barabási–Albert network](https://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model) as a proxy for the [webgraph](https://en.wikipedia.org/wiki/Webgraph).
 Since the function of NetworkX generates only undirected graphs, half of the edges are randomly deleted and converted to directed graphs.

 ```python
 def gen_webgraph(n, m):